seanredmond/heniautos/guide/calendar-equations.md

      11: Pos 27 = V 31 = 175 + Tha 18 = IX 29 = 313
      12: Pos 28 = V 31 = 175 + Tha 18 = IX 29 = 313

-This output could surely be improved, but it shows first the required counts and second the corresponding solutions.
+This output could surely be improved, but the first part gives the individual solution (as without the `-c` switch).
+Next, we have the required counts numbered to corresponding with the combined solutions that follow.
 The eleventh is the pattern we calculated above and the spacing `FFFHH FFHHH` is to make it easier to distinguish the two "partitions": the five months required by Agora XVI 91 from the five further required by IG II³,1 372 (the "remainder" of "subtracting" the first from the second).
 Only two collated solutions satisfy the Rule of Aristotle.
 The first solution only requires two full and three hollow in the second "partition", but since we also know that the interpretation of τρίτηι μετ’ εἰκάδας as Pos 27 requires a hollow Posideiṓn, these months are arranged to show this:

 ![324/3 BCE](img/324-2.png)